lgaborini/ggplot2-introduction/README.md

 - the "advanced" CSS ribbon on difficult slides: `assets/css/ribbon-advanced.css`
   It is always present (layout slide), but shown only if a slide has CSS class `slide-class-advanced`.

+- the half-opaque overlay with CSS id "#overlay", to shield the content behind a popup.
+  It is always present (layout slide) but hidden.
+Currently not used!

+- Code wrapping in code chunks: `assets/css/custom.css` CSS class `.left-code`.
+Has some issues with spaces, but it works more or less.

-- the macro to link to CRAN: `assets/js/macros.js`
+- the `remarkjs` macro to link to CRAN: `assets/js/macros.js`
   Usage: write somewhere `![:package_cran xaringan]` to make a pretty link with emoji.

 - some CSS popups: `assets/css/custom.css`